rdkcentral/meta-bolt-distro/meta-bolt-app-examples/README.md

 # meta-bolt-app-examples

-Bitbake meta layer extending the **bolt** distro with recipes allowing to build wayland egl OCI image.
+Bitbake meta layer extending the **bolt** distro with recipes allowing to build OCI image of app examples.

 # Setup and building